-In the Foundation Stage we have 2 members of teaching staff, Miss Degg and Miss Peers.
-There are also our Achievement Support Officers who are Miss Pickering, Mrs Rason, Mrs Robinson and Miss Brockwell.
+In the Foundation Stage we have 2 members of teaching staff, Mrs Withill and Miss Peers.
+There are also our Achievement Support Officers who are Miss Pickering, Mrs Robinson and Miss Brockwell.
 The Foundation Stage is divided into two classes for direct learning time, before merging as a unit in the continuous provision.
 During this time, we enhance the learning from our lessons and independently apply the skills we are practising.
 Direct teaching includes Phonics, Literacy and Maths alongside Music, R.E, P.E. and Topic lessons.

 We aim to provide a balanced curriculum which enables each child to develop their emotional, social and academic skills in a play-based environment.
 Our outdoor area is an extension of the classroom and our children enjoy experiencing learning outdoors.
 Access to the outdoors is available at all times during the provision to ensure children are able to explore the areas they wish.